subspace/protocol-specs/docs/decex/staking_arithmetic_dust.md

 operator.current_total_stake -= share_to_stake(withdrawals_in_epoch) - D
 ```

-The update of the withdrawn share on both the individual nominator and the operator pool are pure subtraction with no arithmetic dust.
-While the update of the stake is based on the share-to-stake conversion, and the only connection between the nominator unlocked stake and the `operator.current_total_stake` is the same share price that they use to convert withdrawn shares.
+Updating the withdrawn shares on both the individual nominator and the operator pool are pure subtraction, with no arithmetic dust.
+But updating the stake is based on the share-to-stake conversion, so the only connection between the nominator unlocked stake and the `operator.current_total_stake` is that they use the same share price to convert withdrawn shares.

-For the `INVARIANT_3` to hold:
+For `INVARIANT_3` to hold:
 ```rust
 share_to_stake(withdrawals_in_epoch) - D >= sum(share_to_stake(share_i)) - D_i)